Compressed-air energy storage: Projects

-The first adiabatic project, a 200-megawatt facility called ADELE, was planned for construction in Germany (2013) with a target of 70% efficiency by using 600 C air at 100 bar pressure.
+The first adiabatic project, a 200-megawatt facility called ADELE, was planned for construction in Germany (2013) with a target of 70% efficiency by using 600 C air at 100 bars of pressure.
 This project was delayed for undisclosed reasons until at least 2016.

-Storelectric Ltd planned to build a 40 MW 100% renewable energy pilot plant in Cheshire, UK, with 800 MWh storage capacity (2017).
+Storelectric Ltd planned to build a 40-MW 100% renewable energy pilot plant in Cheshire, UK, with 800 MWh of storage capacity (2017).

 Hydrostor completed the first commercial A-CAES system in Goderich, Ontario, supplying service with 2.2MW / 10MWh storage to the Ontario Grid (2019).
 It was the first A-CAES system to achieve commercial operation in decades.

-The European Union-funded RICAS (adiabatic) project in Austria was to use crushed rock to store heat from the compression process to improve efficiency (2020).
-The system was expected to achieve 70-80% efficiency.
+The European-Union-funded RICAS (adiabatic) project in Austria was to use crushed rock to store heat from the compression process to improve efficiency (2020).
+The system was expected to achieve 70–80% efficiency.

 Apex planned a plant for Anderson County, Texas, to go online in 2016.
-This project has been delayed and until at least 2020.
+This project has been delayed until at least 2020.

 Canadian company Hydrostor planned to build four Advance plants in Toronto, Goderich, Angas, and Rosamond (2020).
 Some included partial heat storage in water, improving efficiency to 65%.

-A 60 MW / 300 MWh facility with 60% efficiency opened in Jiangsu, China, using a salt cavern (2022).